 - Assist students in designing culturally appropriate questions.

 - Monitor forums for content and balanced participation and help to mitigate any cultural misunderstandings that may arise.
 Provide feedback to discussion groups when it’s clear that misunderstandings have taken place or when it’s evident that not enough cultural context has been given by students in their posts.
 (Experience shows that participating undergraduate students are generally polite with each other.
 What more often happens is that American students mention experiences that do not exist in Somalia, for example, and vice versa.
 This is a learning experience for American students as they strengthen their own skills to see what people in another country may not take for granted and vice versa.)

 - Assist in the development of a more robust evaluation after the completion of the project in order to continuously improve as the project moves forward.

-- Work with Prof. Moskow on an article to submit to a peer-reviewed journal.
+- Work with Prof. Moskow and the president or a faculty member of Nugaal University on an article to submit to a peer-reviewed journal.
 The TA will appear as an author.

 Qualifications and experience

-- While the TA’s English should be at a graduate level, it is more important to be able to analyze and explain culture components, i.e., non-native speakers are welcome to apply and may have an in-depth understanding of cultural similarities and differences as well as differences in language/communication structures.
+- While the TA’s English should be at a university level, it is more important to be able to analyze and explain culture components of the discussions taking place in a D2L discussion forum.
+Non-native speakers are welcome to apply and may have an in-depth understanding of cultural similarities and differences as well as differences in language/communication structures that would be useful.